 Written reports are available on request.
 They are sometimes required for/requested by educational placements, transfer to other SLT services etc. Please allow two weeks’ notice for written reports.
 Set fees apply.

 - Our aim is for every child to have success in therapy.
 This requires the commitment of you, your child and the therapist.

-- Home practise will be recommended in most cases and it is necessary as part of the therapy success.
+- Home practice will be recommended in most cases and it is necessary as part of the therapy success.

 - The speech therapy service will be provided based on goals identified following assessment and will be agreed on by the therapist and parents/carers.

-- Sessions are 45 minutes for children with speech/sound difficulties and 60 minutes for children with language difficulties.
-10 minutes of this time is non-direct time and is allocated for recording the session outcomes and planning the next session etc.
+- Sessions are typically 45 minutes for children with speech/sound difficulties and 60 minutes for children with language or communication difficulties but can be subject to change.
+10 minutes of this time is often non-direct time and is allocated for recording the session outcomes and planning the next session etc.